sethusaim/Wafer-Fault-Prediction-using-MlFlow/README.md

-# Wafer Fault Detection using MlOps Integration
+# Wafer Fault Detection using MLOps Integration

 This is an end to end machine learning system with MLFlow integration for predicting the quality of wafer sensors.